grafana/jsonnet-libs/influxdb-mixin/README.md

 ## InfluxDB logs overview

-The InfluxDB logs overview dashboard allows users to view incoming system logs.
-The dashboards also allows users to filter logs based on level, service, engine, and custom regex.
+The InfluxDB logs overview dashboard allows users to view incoming InfluxDB logs.
+The dashboard also allows users to filter logs based on level, service, engine, and custom regex.

 ![First screenshot of the InfluxDB logs dashboard](https://storage.googleapis.com/grafanalabs-integration-assets/influxdb/screenshots/influxdb_logs_overview.png)

-InfluxDB system logs are enabled by default in the `config.libsonnet` and can be removed by setting `enableLokiLogs` to `false`.
+InfluxDB system logs are enabled by default in the `config.libsonnet` and can be enabled by setting `enableLokiLogs` to `false`.
 Then run `make` again to regenerate the dashboard:

 ```
 {